jumin7/GeneologyProgram/README.md

 ## Credits

-This application was written by {*your name here*} for the class CMPT 120 Introduction to Programming with insructor Matthew Johnson.
+This application was written by Jumin Shrestha for the class CMPT 120 Introduction to Programming with insructor Matthew Johnson.